datamapper/datamapper.github.com/docs/legacy.markdown

 DataMapper has quite a few features and plugins which are useful for working with legacy schemas.
 We're going to introduce the feature available in the core first, before moving on to plugins.
-Note that whilst the title is "{{page.title }}", really this applies to any situation where there is no control over over the 'table' in the data-store.
+Note that whilst the title is "{{page.title }}", really this applies to any situation where there is no control over the 'table' in the data-store.
 These features could just as easily be used to modify the fields returned by a RESTful webservice adapter, for example.